|Title:||Head Softball Coach and Athletics Director|

 A 1998 graduate of Bentley College in Waltham, MA, Benway was a four-year starter at shortstop and lead-off batter, collecting numerous offensive records.
 In 1999, Benway made the switch from player to coach.

 Since her inaugural season in 2000, the Lynx softball team has significantly increased their wins and each spring challenges the conference championship.
 This past season the softball team won the inaugural NECC, their second consecutive conference title after winning the North Atlantic Conference Championship in 2008.
-The NAC Championship earned Benway and the Lynx an automatic qualifier into the NCAA Tournament while last year's NECC Championship earned Lesley a trip to ECAC Tournament.
+The NAC Championship earned Benway and the Lynx an automatic qualifier into the NCAA Tournament while 2010's NECC Championship earned Lesley a trip to ECAC Tournament.
 Benway owes her team's latest accomplishments to successful recruiting classes and hard work and dedication from the team both in and out of the season.

 In 2006, Coach Benway was selected as the Head Softball Coach for the Robur 58' Softball Series in Holland.
 The team, comprised of college players around the U.S, took home the bronze medal in the series.
 In 2004, Coach Benway served as the Head Softball Coach for the Tuscany Series in Italy.
 The team played Holland and other Italian teams and went undefeated 10-0, winning both tournaments in Arezzo and San Casciano.
 Coach Benway was also selected as an assistant coach for Coast to Coast Athletics.
 The team traveled to Australia to compete against Olympic Development teams in Brisbane and Sydney in the winter of 2002.